 Instead of confining yourself within the walls of a room in a guesthouse or hotel, rent one of our campervans, and you could be enjoying a cup of coffee in front of an extraordinary view the moment you lift your head from the pillow.

+We already made our guide our full guide to camping in Iceland, but summer deserves a special focus.
 Here’s how to get the best out of camping in Iceland during the summer season with our ten top tips:

 Tips to master camping in Iceland in the summer